 The Livers function of storing blood also directly influences our ability to fight off pathogens.
 If the Liver function is normal, the skin and muscles will be well nourished and the body will be able to fight off attacks by exterior pathogens.
 There are other factors that affect our ability to fight off pathogenic factors, like our defensive Qi and the strength of our Lung Qi, but it is important not to overlook the Livers role in our ability to fight off invaders.

 The Livers function of storing blood is also extremely important in gynaecology and specifically, menstruation.
 If the Liver is functioning normally, the periods will be normal.
 If the Liver is deficient, the periods will be late, irregular or absent.
 If the Liver is in excess or has excess heat, there can be excessive bleeding and pain.
 The Liver is very important in Women’s physiology and pathology.
 Many gynaecological problems are due to pathologies of the Liver.
 If there are gynaecological problems, the Liver will be involved.
-Because the Liver governs the smooth flow of Qi, the bodies energies, stagnation of Liver Qi is a common diagnosis and manifests in the periods as painful periods, pre-menstrual tension and clots.
+Because the Liver governs the smooth flow of Qi, the bodies energies, stagnation of Liver Qi is a common diagnosis and manifests in the periods as painful periods, per-menstrual tension and clots.

 Responsible for the Smooth Flow of Qi